acryptos/docs.acryptos.com/faq.md

 * No.

+### 2. Is there a fee on the first Stake?

+* No. However additional staking/unstaking triggers the harvest (and the 7 ACS fee).

+  This will be changed soon with the migration.

-### 2. What are the withdrawal fees?
+### 3. What are the withdrawal fees?

 * There is a 0.5% withdrawal fee.
 This fee is applied on all vaults \(except the ACS Vault\).
 * For the ACS Vault, the withdrawal fee is 10% \(applied only on the amount you withdraw\).

   Example: If you have 1000 ACS in the ACS Vault, and you decide to withdraw 100 ACS, the fee will be 10 ACS.

-### 3. What are the harvest fees on the farms?
+### 4. What are the harvest fees on the farms?

 * The harvest fee is 7 ACS on the ACS farms, and 10 ACSI on the ACSI farms.

   Note: Clicking the stake/unstake button also triggers the harvest \(on the ACS Vaults&Farms\).

-  If you harvest when your Pending ACS is less than 7 ACS, the Pending amount resets to 0.
+  If you harvest when your Pending ACS is less than 7 ACS, your Pending amount will reset to 0.

-### 4. What are the performance and the workers fee?
+### 5. What are the performance and the workers fee?

 * The performance fee is 5% and the workers fee is 0.3% \(both are applied only on the profit\).

   These fees are already reflected in the shown APR.

-### 5. Which fees are visible and which are already included in the APR?
+### 6. Which fees are visible and which are already included in the APR?

 * The vault’s performance fee and workers fee \(5% + 0.3%\) are already included in the APR you see, so no need to do any math on that.
 * You only need to be careful with the farms’ harvest fee \(7 ACS\), the vaults' withdrawal fee \(0.5%\), and the withdrawal fee on the ACS Vault \(10%\).

-### 6. What are the fees on the StableSwap?
+### 7. What are the fees on the StableSwap?

 * The exchange fees are set to 0.04%, which is almost 10 times cheaper than the 0.3+% charged by all the other UniSwap and SushiSwap clones.

   All this is possible thanks to Curve’s [specialized algorithm tailored for trading of stablecoins and other pegged assets](https://www.curve.fi/stableswap-paper.pdf).

-### 7. What is the difference between APR and APY?
+### 8. What is the difference between APR and APY?

 * APR reflects the simple interest rate over a year’s time \(APR/365\), while APY describes the rate with the effect of compounding.